 The JPB has an on-going capital construction program that includes several projects that will share some common elements with the PCEP.
 These projects have been designated as Concurrent Non-Project Activities (CNPAs), and the project elements that will be constructed for the benefit of the PCEP will be appropriately segregated for cost purposes.
 The Guadalupe Bridge Replacement Project continues at the south end of Segment 4.
-The OCS that was temporarily removed to facilitate bridge construction has been reinstalled and regulation of the wires has been completed.
-Live run testing of the southerly portion of the project between Diridon and Tamien was completed in March 2024.
+The OCS that was temporarily removed to facilitate bridge construction has been reinstalled and live run testing of the southerly portion of the project between Diridon and Tamien was completed in March 2024.